petk/php-build-system/docs/evolution.md

 #### Abstract

+* Added new configure option `--with-ffi`.
 * The hash extension is now always available, meaning the `--enable-hash` configure argument has been removed.
+* The `--with-interbase` configure option has been removed.
+* The `--disable-mbregex-backtrack` configure option has been removed.
+* The `--enable/disable-opcache-file` configure option has been removed.
 * Symbols `HAVE_DATE`, `HAVE_REFLECTION`, and `HAVE_SPL` have been removed.
 It
   should be considered to have these extensions always available.
 * Removed unused build time symbols: `PHP_ADA_INCLUDE`, `PHP_ADA_LFLAGS`,